mattle24/spatial4social/README.md

 # spatial4social
-Spatial analysis techniques for social social in R
+Spatial analysis techniques for social science in R